XuewenWangUGA/USAT/README.md

   A test dataset come with the software release for testing.

-## output
+## Output

- All output will be displayed in graphic interface in a interactive manner.
+ All output will be displayed in graphic interface in an interactive manner.
  Allele table and comparison
 ![What is this](USAT_viewTableAlign_panel.png)